 EMPEROR NORTON :: Bicentennial: 2018

-Emperor Norton at 200 — a series of exhibits, talks, toasts and other special events in February 2018 and throughout the bicentennial year.
+EMPEROR NORTON AT 200 — a 6-week bicentennial series of exhibits, talks, toasts and other special events in January, February and March 2018.

 Calendar of events

 Keep scrolling to see all the Events, Exhibits and Toasts (Three Cheers for Emperor Norton) currently planned for the EMPEROR NORTON AT 200 series.
 Please keep checking back for additional details — including ticket information — and added events.

 WILL THE REAL EMPEROR NORTON PLEASE STAND UP?

 A Lecture & Pop-Up Exhibit in Celebration of the Emperor Norton Bicentennial

 At this event to kick off the Emperor Norton at 200 series, the California Historical Society will exhibit items from its collection of rarely displayed Emperor artifacts and ephemera, and Emperor's Bridge Campaign president John Lumea will offer a lecture that asks: Who is Emperor Norton?
 What does it mean to say that the Emperor Norton was an eccentric?
 Why do we latch on to certain parts of his story and not to others?
 Is it time to update our vision of the Emperor?
 Wine, beer and light snacks will be served.

 TICKETS ARE REQUIRED

 Free tickets to Emissaries of the Empire (advance or at the door).
 To get free advance tickets via the Web site of the California Historical Society, please request a promo code from the Campaign.
 Also free to Members of the California Historical Society.